SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 This section describes the impact of REPP on each of the extension levels:

 - Protocol Extension: REPP does not define any new high level protocol elements.
   The (#command-mapping) section describes an extension resource for use with existing and future command extensions.

 - Object extension: REPP does not use the "command" concept, because the "command" concept is part of a RPC style and not of the REST style.
 A REST URL resource and HTTP method combination have replaced the command concept.
 The (#command-mapping) section describes a command extension resource for each object type and can be used for existing and future command extensions.
 REPP does not define any new object level extensions.
-  All existing and future object level EPP extensions can be used.
+All existing and future object level EPP extensions MAY be used.

 - Command-Response extension:
   RESTful EPP reuses the existing request and response messages defined in the EPP RFCs.

 # Resource Naming Convention

 A REPP resource can be a single unique object identifier e.g. a domain name, or consist out of a collection of objects.
 A collection of objects available for registry operations MUST be identified by: `/{context-root}/{version}/{collection}`

-- `{context-root}` is the base URL which MUST be specified by each registry.
-The {context-root} MAY be an empty, zero length string.
+- `{context-root}` is the base URL which MUST be specified, the {context-root} MAY be an empty, zero length string.

-- `{version}` is a path segment which identifies the interface version.
+- `{version}` is a path segment which identifies the version of the REPP implementation.
 This is the equivalent of the Version element in the EPP RFCs.
-The version used in a REPP URL MUST match the version used in EPP request and response messages.
+The version used in the REPP URL MUST match the version used in EPP Greeting message.

-- `{collection}` MUST be substituted by "domains", "hosts" or "contacts", referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].
+- `{collection}` MUST be substituted by "domains", "hosts" or "contacts" or other supported objects, referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].

 A trailing slash MAY be added to each request.
 Implementations MUST consider requests which only differ with respect to this trailing slash as identical.

 A specific EPP object instance MUST be identified by {context-root}/ {version}/{collection}/{id} where {id} is a unique object identifier described in EPP RFCs.

 An example domain name resource, for domain name example.nl, would look like this:

 `/repp/v1/domains/example.nl`

-The path segment after a collection path segment MUST be used to identify an object instance, the  path segment after an object instance MUST be used to identify attributes of the object instance.
+The path segment after a collection path segment MUST be used to identify an object instance, the path segment after an object instance MUST be used to identify attributes or related collections of the object instance.

 <!--TODO ISSUE 7: No need for XML payload for GET requests when URL identifies object -->
-Reource URLs used by REPP may contain embedded object identifiers.
-By using a object identifier in the resource URL, the object identifier in the request messages becomes superfluous.
+Reource URLs used by REPP contain embedded object identifiers.
+By using an object identifier in the resource URL, the object identifier in the request messages becomes superfluous.
 However, since the goal of REPP is to maintain compatibility with existing EPP object mapping schemas, this redundancy is accepted as a trade off.
-Removing the object identifier from the request message would require new object mapping schemas.
+Removing the object identifier from the request message would require updating the object mapping schemas in the EPP RFCs.

-The server MUST return HTTP status code 412 when the object identifier (for example <domain:name>, <host:name> or <contact:id>) in the EPP request message does not match the {id} object identifier embedded in the URL.
+The server MUST return HTTP status code 412 when the object identifier, for example domain:name, host:name or contact:id, in the EPP request message does not match the {id} object identifier embedded in the URL.
   <!--TODO: is this not mixing epp and http status codes? -->

 # Session Management